-“Well, after the property has been sold and, depending on the actual value of the funds on any given day, I would say that you and your aunt would share an amount in the range of the mid to upper eight figures.”
+“Well, after the property has been sold and, depending on the actual value of the funds on any given day, I would say that you and your aunt would share an amount in the range of the mid to upper nine figures.”

 Sean’s phone buzzed.
 He glanced at it; it was Mary.
 Emily had returned.

 “Tell me everything,” said Mary, who had just poured Emily a cup of tea.

 “Well, I’m not one to kiss and tell, but I will tell you this: M. DuPage was an attentive and unselfish lover," Emily said.
 She was wearing a sweatshirt and running pants, courtesy of Marcel.
 Her Schiaparelli was in a garment bag, also courtesy of ‘M.’